 These are very old models which came out in the mid 1950's.
 When my father came home with the Brontosaurus (yes, I know they don't call it that anymore), I was thrilled to pieces because I was seriously into dinosaurs at that time (and still am).

 This series of kits, though pretty crudely cast, were the ONLY prehistoric animaln kits you could get in those days.
 Marx had a nice line of solid plastic animals (ya, I had those too) but they were meant to be played with and not displayed.

-Anyway, there were four kits in the series: the Brontosaurus, Tyrannosaurus Rex, Stegasaur and the Mammoth.
-Some years later, they came out with a Neanderthal Man whcih was pretty neat because you had the skeleton on one side of the stand and a 'flesh & blood" man on the other.
+there were four kits in the series: the Brontosaurus, Tyrannosaurus Rex, Stegasaur and the Mastodon.
+Some years later, they came out with a Neanderthal Man which was pretty neat because you had the skeleton on one side of the stand and a 'flesh & blood"